Autumn Entertainment Food Gods and Goddesses Lifestyle Sabbat Cooking Seasons & Sabbats

 Flowers like dark red roses or black hollyhocks.
 A moon and stars motif would be perfect, too!
 It’s best to keep the dinner as quiet as possible – play classical piano or violin music on low.
 Place a statue or representation of Hecate at the head of the table.
 If you can host Hecate Night Supper at the crossroads, even better!

-Hecate Night: The Supper Menu
+Hecate Night or Deipnon: The Supper Menu

 As you’re setting the table OR as your guests arrive, invoke Hecate’s presence by inviting her to join for supper.
 Let her know she is the reason for the feast.